-EchoStar is a global provider of broadband satellite technologies, broadband internet services for home and small office customers, satellite operations and satellite services.
+We are a holding company and a subsidiary of EchoStar Corporation ("EchoStar").
+We were formed as a Colorado corporation in March 2011.
+We are a global provider of broadband satellite technologies, broadband internet services for home and small office customers, satellite operations and satellite services.
 We also deliver innovative network technologies, managed services and various communications solutions for aeronautical, enterprise and government customers.
+We currently operate in two business segments: Hughes and EchoStar Satellite Services ("ESS").
+These segments are consistent with the way we make decisions regarding the allocation of resources, as well as how operating results are reviewed by our chief operating decision maker, who is the Company's Chief Executive Officer.

-Prior to March 2017, we operated in three primary business segments: Hughes, EchoStar Technologies and EchoStar Satellite Services ("ESS").
-On January 31, 2017, EchoStar Corporation and certain of our subsidiaries entered into a share exchange agreement with DISH Network Corporation ("DISH") and certain of its subsidiaries.
-We, and certain of our subsidiaries, received all of the shares of the Hughes Retail Preferred Tracking Stock previously issued by us and one of our subsidiaries (together, the "Tracking Stock") in exchange for 100% of the equity interests of certain of our subsidiaries that held substantially all of our former EchoStar Technologies businesses and certain other assets (collectively, the "Share Exchange").
-Following the consummation of the Share Exchange, we no longer operate our former EchoStar Technologies businesses, the Tracking Stock terminated.
-See Note 4 in the notes to our accompanying Consolidated Financial Statements in Item 15 of this Form 10-K for further discussion of our discontinued operations.
+During 2017, EchoStar and certain of its and our subsidiaries entered into a share exchange agreement with DISH and certain of its subsidiaries.
+EchoStar and certain of its and our subsidiaries received all of the shares of the Hughes Retail Preferred Tracking Stock previously issued by EchoStar and us (together, the "Tracking Stock") in exchange for 100% of the equity interests of certain EchoStar subsidiaries that held substantially all of EchoStar's former EchoStar Technologies businesses and certain other assets (collectively, the "Share Exchange").
+Following the consummation of the Share Exchange, EchoStar no longer operates its former EchoStar Technologies businesses, the Tracking Stock was retired and is no longer outstanding, and all agreements, arrangements and policy statements with respect to the Tracking Stock terminated.